shlomokraus/superficial/src/templates/updated.md

 _(this comment was updated to reflect current repository state)_

-# Don't be superficial!
+# NO SUPERFICIAL CHANGES

-#### This pull request contained files that had style changes without any functionality change.
+#### This pull request contained files that had formatting changes without any functionality update.

 Those files were removed.
 All good now.

+> You are getting this message because [the superficial bot](https://github.com/shlomokraus/superficial) is installed on this repository.